jonathasribeiro/jonathasribeiro/README.md

 Experienced Fullstack Developer with 6+ years crafting performant, scalable and maintainable web and mobile applications.
 Specialized in **modern JavaScript/TypeScript stacks** with deep expertise across frontend, backend, mobile, infrastructure and cloud.

 I love building high-quality products, working closely with teams and continuously learning new technologies.
-Open for **remote and global opportunities**.

 ---